goharbor/harbor/docs/installation_guide.md

 $ cd harbor
 ```

-Then configure Harbor by following instructions in Section [Configure Harbor](#configuring-harbor).
+Then configure Harbor by following instructions in Section [Configuring Harbor](#configuring-harbor).
 Next, run **prepare** script to generate config files and use docker compose to build Harbor's container images and eventually spin it up.

 ```